High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 Q7.
 Can kids also have high-protein breakfasts?

 A: Yes, just adjust portions.
-Paneer parathas, egg sandwiches, and yoghurt are excellent for kids too.
+Paneer parathas, egg sandwiches, and yogurt are excellent for kids too.

 Q8.
 What’s a tasty protein-rich Indian breakfast?